liujingbreak/dr-comp-package-poc/README.md

 A runtime object.
 Provides basic functions which helps different packages work together. (e.g. event bus, package lookup tool, universal configuration...)

+> I am thinking about leveraging `process` object instead, browserify provide a browser version of `process` object which can be a nice place to monkey patch API method on it, then it works on both browser and node side.

 #### What is package

 -	Web framework (express, koa)